JonathanDelaney/Two-Reasons/README.md

 ### Known Bug

-- The Reponsiveness of the page is determined by some JavaScript so if the viewport is changed midway through use of the webpage the responsiveness will be off.
-I tried to get around using JS in this way but with the height of the main page changing on click I couldn't think of another way around it.
+- The Reponsiveness of the page is determined by some JavaScript so when the viewport is changed midway through use of the webpage the responsiveness could be off as it has been in previous stages of testing.
+I have fixed this to the best of my testing abilities.
+No issues at present.
-    - This is a note to anybody testing out the website to use the viewport you want to test from the outset.
+    - This is a note to anybody testing out the website to use the viewport you want to test from the outset if you encounter responsiveness issues.

 ### User experience